 Course Description: English 10 Honors deepens and advances the curriculum of English 10.
 Students read and analyze a variety of literary and nonfiction texts, comparing and contrasting the techniques authors use in literature of different cultures and eras.
 Language study continues to extend students' vocabulary through learning about connotations, denotations, word origins, and structures.
 Students apply their understanding of grammar, capitalization, punctuation, spelling, sentence structure and paragraphing to varied and frequent writing assignments.
 With an emphasis on expository and analytic writing, students expand their understanding of writing as a process and develop their skills in revising to address a specific audience and purpose.
-In the research product.
+In the research process, students collect, evaluate, organize, and present accurate and valid information to create a research product.
 They also improve communication and collaboration skills through small and large group discussion and presentations.
 Note: This course is a prerequisite for AP English.

-ENGLISH NPS SCED NPS Of Per Prerequisite(s) Code Code Course Title Semesters Year LA1300 01003 ENGLISH 11 FY 1 2 Credits of English
+ENGLISH NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Year Prerequisite(s) LA1300 01003 ENGLISH 11 FY 1 2 Credits of English